KIrynaW/coast-keepers-project/README.md

   2. I want to be able to navigate the website with ease.
      - *I know I can do it when the website has clear navigation names that direct to specific information.*

         > **Evidence:** --> The Navigation bar menu has a clear font, with well spaced out letters in all four page names.
-The color scheme choice in the nav bar with white background and dark grey font makes it stand out among other features on the website.
+The color scheme choice in the nav bar with white background and dark gray font makes it stand out among other features on the website.
 Navigation bar is stuck to the top of the page when the user scrolls through the website.
 The hover highlight on menu items helps user see what page they are selecting and the underline feature indicates what page they are currently on.
         >
         ![Header with Logo and Navigation](docs/readme-images/header.jpg)
         >